 Explore local museums with good disabled access

 Liverpool has an impressive number of museums, and among these is the World Museum, a step-free access museum filled with fascinating artefacts from all over the world.
 Merseyside Maritime Museum is another popular museum showcasing items related to seafaring, sea travel and Liverpool’s own port.
-Their listing says ‘all floors are accessible’ and that visitors using hearing aids can be assisted by ‘sound sticks’ in most areas of the museum.
+One reviewer said “Fascinating place with no accessibility issues at all, lifts are nice and open feeling, staff are friendly and it’s pretty well signposted and laid out”.
+They also mentioned that the museum has a Changing Places toilet.
+All floors of the museum are accessible for wheelchair users and visitors using hearing aids can be assisted by ‘sound sticks’ in most areas of the museum.

 Those interested in history may also like to visit The International Slavery Museum which has numerous access features throughout.
 There is a ‘raised orientation map in the gallery with Braille’, and there are ‘videos and interactives throughout that have subtitles and British Sign Language on demand’.
 This museum is in the same building as The Merseyside Maritime Museum.

 If you'd like to learn more about Liverpool generally, the Museum of Liverpool is a large free museum by the water that has been highly rated on Euan's Guide.
 One visitor praised the accessibility saying:

 "I was blown away by the thought that has gone into accessibility at the Museum of Liverpool!
 Everything from Braille panels on exhibits and BSL interpreted videos, to a Changing Places toilet and even a stair count before you make your way up with winding spiral staircase."
 Read the review >>